 Confidence as a freelancer is one of the most important qualities to have.

 I’d argue that it’s more important than the skill you’re hired for.

 And, when that gets compromised it’s tough to muster it up again.
-These quick wins will help remove that self-doubt and find your way back to the strong tower of self-efficiency you once were.
+These quick wins will help remove that self-doubt.

 3. Reevaluate Your Process